 Transforming variables for reasons:

 So, most of the hotdog eating contests were 10 minutes long.
-So, to figure out the number of dogs eating per minute, the people who created the database simply divided the total number of hot dogs by 10.
-Similarly, hot dogs + bun are a nice, even 100 grams of food.
+So, to figure out the number of dogs eating per minute, the people who created the database divided the total number of hot dogs by 10.
+Similarly, hot dogs + bun are nice, even 100 grams of food.
 So, to figure out the grams consumed per minute, they had to multiply the number of hot dogs + buns by 100.
-This isn't rocket science, but you could discuss with your students why a scientist might want to operate in grams and hot dogs/minute rather that route number of hot dogs.
+This isn't rocket science, but you could discuss with your students why a scientist might want to operate in grams and hot dogs/minute rather than route the number of hot dogs.

 Dividing up your data: